archipherous/SSSSS/README.md

 # SSSSS

 S5 is an attempt to build a simple python script that processes a static website from Markdown files.
-It results partly from my own obsessive need to build everything myself, but also to not have to deal with the over-engineered cluterfuckery of programs like Jekyll, Huga, and Pelican.
+It results partly from my own obsessive need to build everything myself, but also to not have to deal with the over-engineered cluterfuckery of programs like Jekyll, Hugo, and Pelican.

+The goal is to enter a single command and it spits out a website.
 It relies mostly on pandoc and all of the page templates are built accordingly.
+I'll upload those eventually too.

 # Buyer Beware